SoftwareAG/c8y-docs/content/change-logs/application-enablement/dtm-1019-1-2-map-marker-visibility-based-on-location-property-values.md

 ticket: CTM-1023
 version: 1019.1.2
 ---
-Marker on the map is not shown to the user if there are no values for latitude and longitude of loaction property in Asset properties page.
+Users are not shown the marker on the map if there are no values for Latitude and Longitude within the Location property in Asset properties page.